 kundiman retreat

-This project is made possible by lead funding from Fordham College at Rose Hill, New York City Department of Cultural Affairs, The New York State Council on the Arts, and The National Endowment for the Arts.
+This project is made possible by funding from Mellon Foundation, New York City Department of Cultural Affairs, and The New York State Council on the Arts.

 INTRODUCTION

-In order to mentor and build community among AAPI writers, Kundiman sponsors an annual Retreat in partnership with Fordham University.
-During each Retreat, six nationally renowned AAPI poets and fiction writers conduct craft classes and mentorship meetings.
+In order to mentor and build community among Asian American and Pacific Islander (“AAPI”) writers, Kundiman sponsors an annual creative writing Retreat.
+During each Retreat, six nationally renowned poets and fiction writers conduct craft classes and mentorship meetings.
 Readings, writing circles, and informal social gatherings are also scheduled.
 Through this Retreat, Kundiman hopes to provide a safe and instructive environment that identifies and addresses the unique challenges faced by emerging AAPI writers.
-This five-day Retreat takes place from Wednesday to Sunday.

 CRAFT CLASSES & mentorship meetings